 Why Invest in Binance Coin (Or Not)?

 There are two factors that make Binance Coin worth considering.
 The first is its market capitalization.
-At nearly $40 billion and growing, it’s one of the bigger cryptocurrencies available.
+At over $42 billion and growing, it’s one of the bigger cryptocurrencies available.
 That’s also an indication it’s gaining acceptance in the marketplace, especially when you consider that it has been around since 2017.

 The second factor is that this is a medium of exchange on the largest cryptocurrency exchange (Binance).
 You can use your Binance Coin to invest in the Binance Smart Chain network through Metamask if you want to get into the decentralized space.